Imprints of primordial magnetic fields in gravitational collapse during early structure formation: Discussion

 \subsection{Comparison with other studies}

-We now compare our direct numerical simulations of magnetic-field evolution during gravitational collapse with two complementary approaches: (i) the analytical forward-cascade model proposed by \citet{AbramsonEtAl2025}, and (ii) cosmological simulations of large-scale structure formation with different initial magnetic energy spectra, $E_\mathrm{M}$, from \citet{MtchedlidzeEtAl2022}.
+We go on to compare our direct numerical simulations of magnetic-field evolution during gravitational collapse with two complementary approaches: (i) the analytical forward-cascade model proposed by \citet{AbramsonEtAl2025}; and (ii) cosmological simulations of large-scale structure formation with different initial magnetic energy spectra, $E_\mathrm{M}$, from \citet{MtchedlidzeEtAl2022}.
 In all three cases, $E_\mathrm{M}$ grows at large $k$ (and in some cases simultaneously at low $k$ as well).
 To enable a quantitative comparison of the spectral evolution, we compute the magnetic-field correlation length in each model and show its time evolution in Fig.~\ref{fig_kM_t}.
-We caution the reader, however, that one-to-one comparison of our results with these studies is not possible since e.g., \citealt{AbramsonEtAl2025} uses an idealized model of collapse, while \citealt{MtchedlidzeEtAl2022} has large number of halos, although unresolved, as already mentioned earlier, and their statistics are dominated by the dynamics of magnetic fields on larger scales (filaments and cosmic voids).
+We urge caution, however, as a one-to-one comparison of our results with these studies is not possible; for instance \citet{AbramsonEtAl2025} have used an idealized model of collapse.
+In addition, \citet{MtchedlidzeEtAl2022} used a large number of halos, although unresolved (as mentioned above) and their statistics are dominated by the dynamics of magnetic fields on larger scales (i.e., filaments and cosmic voids).

-The analytical forward-cascade model by \citet{AbramsonEtAl2025}) assumes a constant collapse rate, i.e.~no evolving density, and therefore applies only over a limited time interval.
-Although \citet{AbramsonEtAl2025} show that the spectral peak shifts toward higher $k$, this shift is accompanied by a simultaneous decrease of $E_\mathrm{M}$ at low $k$, such that the resulting value of $k_\mathrm{M}$ changes little, see Fig.~\ref{fig_kM_t}.
+The analytical forward-cascade model by \citet{AbramsonEtAl2025} assumes a constant collapse rate (i.e.~no evolving density) and therefore applies only over a limited time interval.
+Although \citet{AbramsonEtAl2025} show that the spectral peak shifts toward higher $k$, this shift is accompanied by a simultaneous decrease in $E_\mathrm{M}$ at low $k$, such that the resulting value of $k_\mathrm{M}$ changes little (see Fig.~\ref{fig_kM_t}).
 Overall, the model is in rough agreement with our Run H1a, in which no turbulence develops.